 5. Seal the Deal

-Take some time to compare and contrast prices, impressions, notes and, if provided, formal proposals (some planners may draft their overall vision for your wedding and their intended services in the form of a proposal, which would then work as the basis for your contract).
-Once you've found your planner, call them immediately to express your desire to move forward and receive a contract.
-As soon as you've signed the contract and paid your deposit, you'll have your right-hand helper secured.
+Take some time to compare and contrast prices, impressions, notes and, if provided, formal proposals.
+Some planners draft their overall vision for your wedding and their intended services in the form of a proposal, which would then work as the basis for your contract.
+Once you've decided to hire your favorite planner, call them immediately to express your desire to move forward and receive a contract.
+As soon as you've signed the contract and paid your deposit, you'll have officially hired your wedding planner.
+Congrats!